favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 - `DELETE_ON_STOP`

 Unmatched records are invisible to DNS mutation logic, so the updater may create a new managed record even if an unmanaged record already has the desired IP address.

+### DNS Admissibility

+DNS admissibility is defined by whether raw data can be validly derived into DNS targets for the in-scope DNS resources.

+Under current shipped behavior, DNS derivation forgets prefix length, so provider-valid family-matching raw entries are DNS-admissible.

+Future DNS-side derivation may impose narrower admissibility constraints per resource.
+In particular, future host-ID derivation is expected to use observed IPv6 prefixes while requiring some raw entries to be rejected as DNS-inadmissible when they cannot produce valid targets for an in-scope DNS resource.

 ### DNS Instantiation